Commifreak/yii2-ldap-auth/README.md

     domain
   * `$onlyActiveAccounts` lets you decide whether you only want active or all accounts to be returned. defaults to false!
+  * `$allDomainsHaveToBeReachable` True: All configured domains need to be reachable in order to get a result.
+If one is not reachable, false will be returned
 * `updateAttributes` lets you update the user attributes
   * `$attributes` The attribute (array keys are the attribute names, the array values are the attribute values)
   * `$dn` The DN which should be updated - if not provided, the eventually previous examined one will be used.